 Let’s talk about keyword purpose to landing page match.
-This goes back to the four types of keywords we discussed, also goes back to Google’s four moments, right?
+This goes back to the four types of keywords we discussed and also goes back to Google’s four moments, right?
 Keywords can be navigational, information, commercial, or transactional.

 You target that to their category pages.
-But what you would want to target to the homepage would be the domain name, the registered name of the practice, or the lawyer’s name.
+But what you would want to target on the homepage would be the domain name, the registered name of the practice, or the lawyer’s name.

-They found that the pages that tend to rank on the first page for a hundred random keywords were pages that had 1800 words or better.
-We actually ran a parallel test and what we found was, against a hundred random keywords, pages with 1600 words or better tended to rank on positions 1, 2, 3.
+They found that the pages that tended to rank on the first page for a hundred random keywords had 1800 words or better.
+We actually ran a parallel test, and what we found was, against a hundred random keywords, pages with 1600 words or better tended to rank on positions 1, 2, and 3.

-I side with Google on this one; they’re doing exactly the right thing.
-What keywords you will allow your clients to have sort of depends on what type of pages they already have or are willing to have inside their website.
+I side with Google on this one.
+They’re doing exactly the right thing.
+What keywords you will allow your clients to have depends on what type of pages they already have or are willing to have inside their website.

-But if you’re selling complete bicycles or accessories or whatnot, a keyword like that would probably fall better inside your category pages, which are then commercial in nature, bringing your customers closer to the end of the conversion funnel.
+But if you’re selling complete bicycles or accessories or whatnot, a keyword like that would probably fall better inside your category pages, which are then commercial, bringing your customers closer to the end of the conversion funnel.

 Don’t allow transactional keywords on informational pages, and don’t allow informational keywords on product pages.
 You will do your customers a disservice.

-You need to know what’s right for the brand, what’s right for the website, and understand what kind of pages Google wants to present to its users in order for you to drive relevant traffic into the website.
+You need to know what’s right for the brand, what’s right for the website, and understand what kind of pages Google wants to present to its users for you to drive relevant traffic to the website.